orwel1984/cpp/Foundational-Concepts/Assembley-Language.md

 0000000000000024	ret
 ```

-As you can see there are two symbols func( ) and main( ) in the text sections now.
-The assembley is generated for the ARM platform this time.
+The assembley is generated for the ARM platform where the program was compiled for.